At any time to get back to setup, go to App Settings and click Configure for the Google Chrome platform (instructions for Safari are here).

-Custom Prompts - create your own links or buttons as prompts.
+Custom Link prompt - create your own links or buttons as prompts.

 Welcome notifications an optional way to thank users after subscribing to your site.
 Users will see a welcome notification as soon as they subscribe.
 You can edit or disable them here.

 Most sites will not have to edit anything in Advanced options.
 See Web Push Advanced Options to learn more about each option.

 To enable OneSignal on your Blogger site, you will need to copy the code from Web Push Settings.